 At an international level, current activity in global digital news literacy and the potential for more actions are huge, said Aralynn McMane of WAN-IFRA after the panel.
 McMane directs global news literacy and youth engagement work for WAN-IFRA, the World Association of Newspapers and News Publishers based in Paris.

-"For our 16 Centers of Youth Engagement Excellence around the world, this is a natural, as they have been helping teachers help young people use and navigate news and other content for decades now," she said.
+"For our 16 Centers of Youth Engagement Excellence around the world, this is a natural, as these national media associations have been devoting staff and resouces to helping teachers help young people use and navigate news and other content for decades now," she said.
 "And they keep innovating."

 In Norway, for example, the MBL Media Startup Society of the national media association, MedieBedriftene, has supported the creation of a "Demand the Source" app that gives the audience the the opportunity to consider and vote on the credibility of what they read.
-In 2015, the Finnish publishers' association's National News Week focused on the theme "Is It True" with a special guide for examining the details of such practices as Russian trolling to spread misinformation about Ukraine.
+In 2016, the Finnish publishers' association's National News Week focused on the theme "Is It True" with a special guide for examining the details of such practices as Russian trolling to spread misinformation about Ukraine.
+The 2017 edition will concentrate on social media bubbles and source criticism within them.

 AND WE ARE PART OF THE PROBLEM